 Face Verification | Reasons for Rejection

 There are several reasons as to why your selfie and ID document image aren’t matching:

 - Either selfie or document image isn’t visible

 - A cropped, forged or photoshopped image is uploaded instead of a selfie.

 - The background is too bright, which fades the user’s face

-If the selfie uploaded by the user doesn’t match the image on the document the user isn’t verified.
+- The selfie uploaded by the user doesn’t match the image on the document

-For verification of address, the user should submit a document that is not older than three months.
+When submitting documents for address verification, please ensure that these are in date and fall within the bracket of three months.
 If the document isn’t older than 3 months and still verification is not accepted, the user should ensure that the timestamp mentioned on the document is visible.

 To ensure that no error occurs when verifying the address, the user should upload a complete picture of the document.
 All the corners of documents should be in the frame when taking the picture.

-Online customers are required to provide a set of ID and other required documents to verify their identity as well as confirm their address.
-This is how businesses comply with regulations and prevent fraudsters.
+Online customers are required to provide a set of ID and other required documents to verify their identity, as well as confirm their address.
+This is how businesses comply with regulations and prevent fraud.